platipusica/jampy-posfixaliases/README.md

 Now, imagine to maintain a hundreds of this files in an secure and source controlled fashion!
+That is a lot of work, and prone to errors, typos and what not.
-Plus, imagine that this can be offloaded to the Junior Support Personnel or the Business Owner who 'owns' the domains in question so she/he can update the aliases by themself.
+However, imagine that this can be offloaded to the Junior Support Personnel or the Business Owner who 'owns' the domains in question, so she/he can update the aliases by themself!
+Interested?

 The Solution
 =================